sedfarouk/alpaca-generator/README.md

 3. Run the app
 ```
-npm start
+npm run dev
 ```

-The app will be available at http://localhost:3000/.
+The app will be available at http://localhost:5173/.

-📸 Screenshots

-(Add screenshots of your app here — e.g., default alpaca and customized alpaca)